 For meals that don’t need to be reheated, I highly recommend the U-Konserve – To-Go Stainless Steel Containers.
 These containers are lightweight, leak-resistant, and a more high-quality alternative to plastic containers.
 I simply swear by them!
-For some inexplicable reason, stainless steel containers make every no reheat meal feel like a luxurious feast.
+For some inexplicable reason, stainless steel containers make every no-reheat meal feel like a luxurious feast.
 U-Konserve containers are the only ones I have found that are leak-resistant, so far.

-A more affordable alternative for glass and stainless steel containers are plastic containers.
+A more affordable alternative for glass and stainless steel containers is plastic containers.
 When you opt for plastic containers and want to use them for meals that need to be reheated, make sure they are BPA-free.
 If you want to transport your meals, make sure they have a snap-lock as well.
 The LOCK & LOCK Purely Better Tritan Container is my plastic container of choice.

 How Long Can You Keep Meal Prep In The Fridge?

 You should keep prepared meals in the fridge for no longer than four days, in my opinion!
 After four days, they simply lose too much of their flavor and nutritional quality.
 If you want to prep for more than four days ahead of time, I recommend opting for freezer meals (such as this Black Bean Chilli).